 Henry’s personal life was tragic in some respects.
 His first wife, Maria Sweeney died in 1826, as did his child Campbell.
 His other child Henry Robert Esson also died young.
 He remarried only many years later in 1844 to Elizabeth Campbell.
 Both women were also influential and active.

-It is said his style of preaching changed later in life, perhaps partly from his own experiencem but some also suggest his new wife could have influenced him.
+It is said Henry’s style of preaching changed later in life, perhaps partly from his own experience, but some also some suggest from the influence Elizabeth Campbell had on him.
 He still retained a progressive and humanistic view of religion until his death, as at least one significant disagreement he had with another academic shows.

 Henry helped to found one of the earliest colleges of Toronto University, the Knox College.
 He was a Professor and respected teacher at Toronto and he was enthusiastically pursuing a new post there when he passed away on 11th May 1853.